-TACG Certification Body (CB) CB is an International Accreditation Service (IAS)accredited certification body.
+TACG Certification Body (TACG CB) is an International Accreditation Service (IAS) accredited certification body.
 TACG CB is focused on meeting customer needs by using competent, ethical, and professional auditors.

-TACG CB will work with your organization to provide value-added services that will contribute to increased business process performance, improved product quality, and increased profitability.
-Currently Accredited to certify ISO 9001 Quality Management Systems.
+TACG CB will work with your organization to provide value-added services that can contribute to increased business process performance, improved product quality, and increased profitability.
+Currently accredited to certify ISO 9001:2015 Quality Management Systems and ISO 14001:2015 Environmental Management Systems.

 See what our expertise can mean for you and your business:

-TACG Certification Body (TACG CB) is an IAS Accredited and Native American Tribal Owned ISO 9001 Certification Body that specializes in ISO 9001 certification services for service, technology, manufacturing and government/government supplier organizations.
+TACG Certification Body (TACG CB) is an IAS Accredited and Alaskan Native Owned Management System Certification Body that specializes in Quality and Environmental Management System certification services for service, technology, manufacturing and government/government supplier organizations.

-TACG CB is a division of TACG, LLC (TACG).
-TACG is a Federally Recognized Alaskan Tribal 8(a) Certified firm focused on the public sector and aerospace industries.
+TACG CB is a division of TACG, LLC, a Federally Recognized Alaskan Tribal 8(a) Certified firm focused on the public sector and aerospace industries.
 The majority owner of TACG is Alaska Native General Services.
-Alaska Native General Services is the business entity through which the Native Village of Eyak, a Federally recognized tribe, does business with the Federal Government.
+Alaska Native General Services is the business entity through which the Native Village of Eyak, a Federally recognized Tribe, does business with the Federal Government.

 STAGE 1 AUDIT

-- Collect information related to the scope of application and related statutory and regulatory requirements
+- Collect information related to the scope of the management system and related statutory and regulatory requirements

 - Produce a process-based audit plan for the Stage 2 Audit visit